midNight-jam/megaDS/BinarySearchTree/readme.txt

-This is a BST, with a interface contract.
+This is a genericBST, with a ITreeElement interface contract.
 A class to be part of the BST shall implement ITreeElement.